-Neolytix medical virtual receptionists come with a free back-up.
-That means that should your VA or medical virtual receptionist be unable to work for whatever reason, the back-up will simply take their place, ensuring a smooth transition and not causing any hickups at your practice.
+Neolytix medical virtual receptionists come with a free backup.
+That means that should your VA or medical virtual receptionist be unable to work for whatever reason, the backup will simply take their place, ensuring a smooth transition and not causing any hiccups at your practice.

 And yes, this is a free benefit.

 The hourly rate of a virtual medical receptionist varies and depends on many factors such as the service provider, VA’s skills, contract, amount of hourse needed, and so on.

 Neolytix provides their best-in-industry virtual medical receptionists at $7.99 per hour, which includes the free back-up VA, a dedicated transition manager, and an ever-present supervisor to ensure high-quality service at all times.

 Where to find a virtual medical receptionist?

 Neolytix has been providing virtual assistants and virtual medical receptionists to healthcare providers nationwide for over 10 years.
 For more information regarding virtual medical receptionists, rates, or the featured deals, schedule a FREE no-obligation consultation or reach out to us on any of our social media platforms.